UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/waves/dispersionrelations.md

 ```
 this is known as the <b> group velocity </b> of the wave and describes the velocity with which the overall
 envelope shape of the wave's amplitudes (known as the modulation or envelope of the wave) propagates
-through space (more on this later when we discuss wave packets).
-We can extend this to two and higher
-dimensions using the gradient operator
+through space.
+We can extend this to two and higher dimensions using the gradient operator
 ```{math}
 \bf{v_p} &=& \,\frac{\bf{\hat{k}}}{|\bf{k}|}\omega \\
 \bf{v_g} &=& \,\nabla_k \omega